Skip to main content

 Agra, 1666

 Shahjahan was dying.
 He spoke of Mumtaz more often than not.
 One night, the Akbarbadi Begum handed Jahanara the Quran to be read out to her dying father.
 He stopped her recitation with his own clear voice and also ordered his queens to live in peace and in god’s name.
-He held Jahanara’s hand and said “I forgive him Janni, you forgive him too and reconcile.
+He held Jahanara’s hand and said, “I forgive him, Janni, you forgive him too and reconcile.
 You have a lot more to do.
-To take care of Dara’s children and that of your other brothers. “ She nodded in silent tears and ordered a procession for him the next morning.
+To take care of Dara’s children and those of your other brothers. “ She nodded in silent tears and ordered a procession for him the next morning.
 Aurangzeb did not permit that.
 Shah Jahan was buried in the silence of the night.
 The little he had left, Jahanara gave away to the poor.

 " A Fakira, who was cursed to be a princess,